mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 <MenuItem selected className="MenuItem">
 ```

+If you'd like to learn more about CSS specificity, we recommend checking [MDN's guide](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) about it.

 #### Why do I need to increase specificity to override one component state?

 By design, the CSS specification makes the pseudo-classes increase the specificity.
-For consistency with native elements, MUI increases the specificity of its custom state classes.
+For consistency with native elements, Material UI increases the specificity of its custom state classes.
-This has one important advantage, it allows you to cherry-pick the state you want to customize.
+This has one important advantage: it allows you to cherry-pick the state you want to customize.

-#### What custom state classes are available in MUI?
+#### What custom state classes are available in Material UI?

-You can rely on the following [global class names](/styles/advanced/#with-material-ui-core) generated by MUI:
+You can rely on the following [global class names](/styles/advanced/#with-material-ui-core) generated by Material UI:

 | State         | Global class name   |
 | :------------ | :------------------ |